thinkful-ei-armadillo/geordie-daniel-bookmarks-app/bookmark-app-notes.md

 ⋅⋅* rating (number, 1-5)

 2. I can see a list of my bookmarks when I first open the app
   * All bookmarks in the list default to a "condensed" view showing only title and rating

 3. I can click on a bookmark to display the "detailed" view
-  * DEtailed view additionally contains decription and a "visit site" link
+  * Detailed view additionally contains decription and a "visit site" link

 4. I can remove bookmarks from my bookmark list

 5. I receive appropriate server feedback when I cannot add/update a bookmark
   * See API validations

 6. I can select from a dropdown a "minimum rating" to filter the lists by all bookmarks rated equal or above the selected rating

 ### Using .serializeArray() method